SpotswoodCollege/eotc-helper/README.md

 For information about how to contribute, see our [Contribution guidelines](.github/CONTRIBUTING.md) and [Code of Conduct](.github/CODE_OF_CONDUCT.md).

-We are currently organizing a public chatroom for discussion.
+There is a public chatroom for discussion [on Gitter](https://gitter.im/SpotswoodCollege/eotc-helper).

 ## Dependencies